PGRs working on education-related projects are normally housed in the Faculty of Education.

 - Children’s rights and student voice.

-- Widening participation, including access (e.g., pre-entry, admission, transition) and success (e.g. continuation, attainment, employability, value added, etc)
+- Widening participation, including access (including pre-entry, admission, transition) and success (such as. continuation, attainment, employability, value added, and others).

 Inclusion, diversity, and identity